-Public procurement refers to the process by which public authorities, such as government departments, local authorities or state-owned enterprises, purchase work, goods or services from the private sector.
+Public procurement refers to the process by which public authorities, such as government departments, local authorities or state-owned enterprises, purchase goods or services from the private sector.

 Public procurement rules ensure that public money is properly used when public authorities make purchases from the private sector.